Tonywilson1211/P1_Photohouse/README.md

 * The gallery section on the home page offers a brief overview of the type of photography provided by the company.
 * Hover elements over each image draw the user to navigate to the gallery page where they will find a greater range of images.
 * On the gallery page users can hover over images to increase the scale, providing a zoom-like effect.
-* All photos are chosen to illustrate the quality of the service provided and fill the user with confidence on the company's ability to deliever high standards.<br>
+* All photos are chosen to illustrate the quality of the service provided and fill the user with confidence in the company's ability to deliver high standards.<br>
 [Gallery Section On Home Page - Live Feature Here](https://tonywilson1211.github.io/P1_Photohouse/index.html#gallery)<br>
 [Gallery Page - Live Feature Here](https://tonywilson1211.github.io/P1_Photohouse/index.html#gallerypage)<br>
 ![Gallery Intro](./assets/images/readme-images/gallery-intro.jpg)<br>